Virtual Retreat Activities

 This mantra is dedicated to the bodhisattva Avalokiteshvara (Chinese – Kwan-Yin; Japanese – Kannon; Tibetan – Chenresi).
 It is sometimes loosely translated as “Hail to the Jewel in the Lotus” and consists of six syllables (Om-Ma-Ni-Pad-Me-Hum) symbolizing the bodhisattva vow to save all beings in the six realms of existence.

-It is strongly encouraged that you make an appointment with one of the many Coaches, especially if you’ve been unable to schedule an interview with Shinzen.
+It is strongly encouraged that you make an appointment with one of the many Facilitators/Coaches, especially if you’ve been unable to schedule an interview with Shinzen or the Co-Teacher.

 Walking meditation times will be listed on the daily schedule and it’s your choice where you’d like to do walking using a meditation technique (your home, backyard, patio or in your neighborhood).
 If you leave the zendo ‘room’ to walk instead of sitting, either leave the meeting or turn your video off.
 Even if you point your camera towards art, etc., we discourage location cams!